 Watershed Meta-Ecosystems

 Freshwater systems have an extensive interface with the terrestrial world: river networks snake across a matrix of land.
 Classic work in ecosystem ecology established that a large part of the material and nutrients in freshwater food webs come from the terrestrial side of this interface.
-My work is interested in the fate of these terrestrial subsidies and their effects on freshwater ecosystem functioning.
-A central part of my approach is considering watershed-ecosystems not just as having terrestrial and aquatic components, but also as comprising linked aquatic ecosystems.
-That is, the configuration of both the terrestrial landscape, and of reaches and habitats within a river or stream network, is important to the quantity and distribution of resources, and their consumption by aquatic organisms.
-I use a combination of field surveys, experiments, and geostatistical modeling to tease apart these processes.
+We are interested in the fate of these terrestrial subsidies and their effects on freshwater ecosystem functioning.
+The configuration of both the terrestrial landscape, and of reaches and habitats within a river or stream network, is important to the quantity and distribution of resources, and their consumption by aquatic organisms.
+We use a combination of field surveys, experiments, and geostatistical modeling to tease apart these processes.

 - Little C.J. and Altermatt F. (2018) Landscape configuration alters spatial arrangement of terrestrial-aquatic subsidies in headwater streams.
 Landscape Ecology 33:1519–1531.